Whole Bean Vanilla Cookies

 Patrick Timpone

 Lovely recipe!
-I tried it yesterday and even though I burned the first batch (after 10 mins they were still kind of soft and then I left it in the oven a little too long), I was happy with the second one (my boyfriend didn't let the first one go to waste nevertheless ;) )!
-May I ask why you decided not to put any eggs in the dough?
-Thank you!
+I tried it yesterday and even though I burned the first batch (after 10 mins they were still kind of soft and then I left it in the oven a little too long), I was happy with the second one (my boyfriend didn’t let the first one go to waste nevertheless 😉 )!

 Vicky

 Hi!
-As I said above, my dough was well chilled, and I've checked my oven temp before - it's right on.
-I don't know why they would've spread like that, but it was no problem for me - didn't take away from the deliciousness.
-In fact, I liked the thin, crispy, delicate, lacy texture, and I'm imagining shards of these cookies stuck in the top of a scoop of home made vanilla bean ice cream.
+As I said above, my dough was well chilled, and I’ve checked my oven temp before – it’s right on.
+I don’t know why they would’ve spread like that, but it was no problem for me – didn’t take away from the deliciousness.
+In fact, I liked the thin, crispy, delicate, lacy texture, and I’m imagining shards of these cookies stuck in the top of a scoop of home made vanilla bean ice cream.
 Yum!
-HS: Hmm.
-Really interesting Maureen - I think my only other suggestion would be to roll them out double as thick next time - and see how that goes.
-Then, for future batches you could choose - thin/lacy or thicker/snappy.
-Glad you liked them regardless ;)!

 Maureen

-I had the same problem as Maureen-- my cookies baked very, very thin and lost their shape when I baked them!
+I had the same problem as Maureen– my cookies baked very, very thin and lost their shape when I baked them!
 They also only took about 8 minutes.
 I double checked the recipe, and I even did the dry ingredients by weight.
 Heidi, do you have any suggestions for how to keep these cookies thick and in their original shape?
 Maybe less butter?
 Thanks for a yummy recipe!

 HS: Hi Anna, I’m going to add a line to the recipe – you want to be sure your dough is still cold as possible when the cookies go into the oven.
 If you’ve taken a while to roll them out, and the dough is warm, you’ll get more spreading.
 Also, confirm your oven temp.